Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <tbody>
 <tr>
 <td> Nearest Neighbor </td>
 <td> The Nearest Neighbor method uses the value of the closest cell to assign a value to the output cell.
-This is the ideal method to use for discrete data, such as land use, that has integer values as it does not smooth out the data.  </td>
+This is the ideal method to use for discrete data, such as land use, that use integer values as this method does not smooth out the data.  </td>
 </tr>
 <tr>
 <td> Bilinear Interpolation </td>